IBM/ibm-satellite-storage/config-templates/ibm/ess/2.1.0/README.md

 The Spectrum Scale filesystem mount path must be exactly the same on the owning and primary Spectrum Scale cluster.
 Only one API GUI is required for this configuration.

+IBM Spectrum Scale clusters managed by Cloud Satellite are limited to 8 nodes.

 ## High Level Architecture